The Chronicles of Tharia

 "Why?" asked the Captain.
 "What can it do?"

-"That is no concern of yours!" hissed the rak, and the two living men drew back in fear.
+"That is no concern of yours," hissed the rak, and the two living men drew back in fear.
 "I want him caught, Gavon, and I want that jewel.
 Fail me and I will have your soul."

 Gavon paled, knowing this was no idle threat.
-"I will not fail you, my master!" he swore as the rak returned to his undead horse.
+"I will not fail you, my master," he swore as the rak returned to his undead horse.
 Gavin began barking orders to the shologs, which rushed to obey without the grumbling and complaints that normally came from being given orders from a creature they considered inferior.
-A few minutes later the shologs were streaming out of the town, eager to fight and kill another enemy, eager for more sport, and Gavon rode with them, knowing that if the wizard got away there would be no escape for him, not even if he made his way to the other side of the world.
-Better to fall on his sword than let the wizard escape!
+A few minutes later the shologs were streaming out of the town, eager to fight and kill another enemy, eager for more sport, and Gavon rode with them, knowing that if the wizard got away there would be no escape for him.
+Not even if he made his way to the other side of the world.
+Better to fall on his sword than let the wizard escape.
 At least that way his soul would escape.
 To be damned, of course, but even damnation would be better than what the rak would do to him if he came back empty handed.

 "Find him!" he shouted, therefore.
 "He can't have gotten far!
 A purse of gold to whoever brings me his body and the yellow jewel he carries!"